Nineafterten/wordle-clone/README.md

-# wordle-clone
+# Wordy Solver
-This a practice example to re-create a clone of the Wordle app.
+This a web development practice example to re-create a clone of the popular Wordle app.